The Scottish Government is aiming to become the first country in the world with a dedicated self-harm strategy.

-Currently, self-harm comes under a national suicide prevention strategy in Scotland and the creation of suicide crisis support action group was announced by the Scottish Government yesterday.
+By current definition self-harm comes under a national suicide prevention strategy in Scotland.

-However, a more focused self-harm approach is being considered, according to a Scottish Government minister.
+A Scottish Government minister has revealed however a different approach to self is now being considered.

 Kevin Stewart, the Scottish government's minister for mental wellbeing, told BBC Scotland: "We need to go further and I think it is only right that we look at a self-harm strategy and action plan as we have done with suicide prevention.